bsc-life/tutorial_setuptools/README.md

 To do this, the package should be published in PyPi.
 #### Note: How to upload my package to PyPi

 Once your pacakge or application is ready, you can consider to upload it to PyPi.
-In this way, you will be able to install it All details can be found [here](https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56).
+In this way, you will be able to install it.
+All details can be found [here](https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56).

 <!-- Docs to Markdown version 1.0β17 -->